Routing

 maxRTT: string

-The maximum acceptable RTT for latency measurements.
+The maximum acceptable RTT duration for speed tests.

-tolerance: float
+tolerance: float number

 match: string

-value: float
+value: float number

-Load Balancing Configuration Example
+Load Balancer Configuration Example

 "routing": {